Meaning Of Dual Diagnosis

 In Canada, dual diagnosis refers to the presence of a learning disability and a psychiatric disorder [19].

-In the UK and other countries with nationalised healthcare, difficulties arise when accessing joined-up treatment for simultaneous mental health disorders and addiction due to a lack of funding and service availability.
+In the UK and other countries with nationalised healthcare, difficulties arise when accessing joined-up treatment for simultaneous psychiatric disorders and addiction due to a lack of funding and service availability.

 Countries with diverse ethnic backgrounds experience:

-• Language barriers affecting patient's understanding of dual diagnoses
+• Language barriers impacting patient's understanding of dual diagnoses

-• Religious or cultural stigma of addiction/mental health disorders affects treatment accessibility
+• Religious or cultural stigma of addiction/mental conditions affects treatment accessibility

 • Different cultures are offended by personal questions and do not continue treatment [20]